UK government plans to revamp holiday pay calculation for part-year workers

 Within 30 days of receiving any representations HMRC must either issue a charging notice stating the amount of DPT payable, or notify the company that no DPT is payable.
 Following receipt of a charging notice, a company has 30 days to pay any DPT due.
 There is no right to appeal the charging notice prior to payment and there are no grounds for delaying payment.

 In 2017, in a case involving mining company Glencore, the Court of Appeal refused an application for judicial review of the issue of a charging notice on the basis that the DPT review period and the taxpayer's ultimate right to appeal were a sufficient remedy for the taxpayer - it was not relevant that the taxpayer may have to wait a significant time between paying the DPT charge and receiving a refund with interest.

 Following payment HMRC has 15 months to review the charge to DPT.

-The review period gives HMRC an opportunity to try to reach an agreement on the amount of DPT due.
+The review period gives HMRC and the taxpayer an opportunity to try to reach an agreement on the amount of DPT due.
 During this time, the charge may be reduced or increased.
 In some circumstances a DPT liability can be removed if the company makes a transfer pricing adjustment in its corporation tax return during the first 12 months of the review period.
 There is a strong incentive to settle a DPT dispute by making a corporation tax adjustment because corporation tax will be payable at a lower rate than DPT.